Benefits: Tuition Remission

 benefit (see 2.7).

-- Section 127 of the IRS Code allows all employers, regardless of whether or not they are an educational
+- a.
+Section 127 of the IRS Code allows all employers, regardless of whether or not they are an educational

 institution, to provide their employees with educational assistance for both undergraduate and graduate